geo-data/cesium-terrain-builder/README.md

 * For large rasters a tile based format (as opposed to scanline based) will drastically speed up processing.
 A block size that is similar to the tile output size (i.e. 65x65 for terrain tiles) should be chosen.

-Additionally a format that supports overviews can be chosen with overviews being implemented for resolutions corresponding to the
-  [Global Geodetic Profile](http://wiki.osgeo.org/wiki/Tile_Map_Service_Specification#global-geodetic)
+* Adding overviews to the source dataset will speed up tile generation.
+The overview will be chosen whose resolution most closely matches that of the zoom level being rendered.
+Overviews will only be downsampled, never upsampled.
-  in the Tile Mapping Service specification.
+  As such, it is recommended to use rolutions corresponding to the [Global Geodetic Profile](http://wiki.osgeo.org/wiki/Tile_Map_Service_Specification#global-geodetic) in the Tile Mapping Service specification.
 See the [`gdaladdo`](http://www.gdal.org/gdaladdo.html) tool for creating overviews.